data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/pcloud.md

    singularity datasource add pcloud [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --pcloud-auth-url
+      Auth server URL.

+      Leave blank to use the provider defaults.

+   --pcloud-client-id
+      OAuth Client Id.

+      Leave blank normally.

    --pcloud-client-secret
       OAuth Client Secret.

       Leave blank normally.

-   --pcloud-auth-url
-      Auth server URL.

-      Leave blank to use the provider defaults.

-   --pcloud-token-url
-      Token server url.

-      Leave blank to use the provider defaults.

    --pcloud-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --pcloud-password
-      Your pcloud password.

-   --pcloud-client-id
-      OAuth Client Id.

-      Leave blank normally.

-   --pcloud-token
-      OAuth Access Token as a JSON blob.

-   --pcloud-root-folder-id
-      Fill in for rclone to use a non root folder as its starting point.

    --pcloud-hostname
       Hostname to connect to.